jshannon63/cobalt/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-# Autowired Dependency Injection Container with Reflection Based IoC
+# Autowired Dependency Injection Container for PHP with Reflection Based IoC

-  __Realized in fewer than 140 lines of PHP code.__
+  __Realized in fewer than 160 lines of code.__

-  __Well documented, perfect for learning/building.__
+  __Well documented, perfect for building/learning.__

-This DI container class was created while preparing a blog article on DI/IoC Application Containers.
-This Container::class implements a PSR-11 Interop Container interface and provides many of the features found in more notable container projects.
+This DI container class was created to push the performance limits on what a dynamic autowired DI/IoC application container can achive.
+This Container::class implements the PSR-11 ContainerInterface and provides many of the features found in more notable container projects.
+Additionally, dependency caching capabilities make this container a great choice for performance intensive applications.
 This container and its simplistic code lends itself well to training and use within projects.

 This container has the following features:

-1. Single class container implementing PSR-11 (Container Interop) standard interface.
+1. Single class container implementing the PSR-11 ContainerInterface.
 2. Support for ArrayAccess methods on container bindings.
 3. Automatic constructor injection of dependencies.
 4. Dependency injection through a bind method Closure.
 5. Autowired dependency resolution using Reflection.
-6. Supports for full top down inversion of control (IoC).
+6. Full top down inversion of control (IoC).
 7. Shared instances (singletons).
-8. Abstract class support allows resolving of a specified concrete implementation while programing to a bound interface name.
+8. Abstract class bound to a concrete implementation simplifies code.
-9. Ability to bind existing instances into the container.
+9. Bind existing instances into the container.
 10. A self-binding global container instance.
+11. Optional dependency caching for blazing fast speed.
+12. Optional shared only (singleton) mode.
+13. Exhaustive source code documentation.

 This package also contains a number of tests to show/confirm operation.